Skip to content

 Short answers, pulled from the story.

-When was Charles VIII of France born and where?
+Who was Charles VIII of France?